Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

 (which uses the isomorphism~$\cO_E(-E) \cong \cO_E(1)$).
 If~$\dim(E)$ is odd, using adjunction and~\eqref{eq:spinor-ext-odd} we obtain

 If $\dim(E)$ is even, we have

-where the first isomorphism is already a part of~\eqref{eq:nodal-sod-tx} as the object~$\upeta_*\cS'$, and by symmetry also~$\upeta_*\cS$ is exceptional, and the second isomorphism follows as in the odd-dimensional case using \eqref{eq:spinor-ext-even} {instead of~\eqref{eq:spinor-ext-odd}}.
+where the first isomorphism follows from~\eqref{eq:nodal-sod-tx} as the object~$\upeta_*\cS'$ (and by symmetry also~$\upeta_*\cS$) is exceptional, and the second and third isomorphisms follow as in the odd-dimensional case using~\eqref{eq:spinor-ext-even} instead of~\eqref{eq:spinor-ext-odd}.

 Now we define the object~$\rK \in \Db(\tX)$ as follows:

 where in~\eqref{def:ck-even} the second arrow is nontrivial (see~\eqref{eq:ext_eps-cs-even}).

 The following lemma provides the key computation for the proof of the theorem.